How long does it take for DOMS to go away? | 321 STRONG Answers

 A landmark study found that foam rolling after exercise reduced DOMS by 30% and accelerated recovery of dynamic performance measures, sprint speed, power, and agility, by 20% compared to passive rest ([Pearcey et al., 2015](https://pubmed.ncbi.nlm.nih.gov/25415413/)).
 The subjects rolled for just 20 minutes after exercise and again at 24 and 48 hours post-workout.

 This means foam rolling does not eliminate DOMS, but it meaningfully reduces both the intensity and duration.
-Instead of 3-5 days of significant soreness, most people experience 2-3 days of mild discomfort with consistent rolling.
+Instead of 3-5 days of significant soreness, a lot of people experience 2-3 days of mild discomfort with consistent rolling.

 ## When and How to Foam Roll for DOMS